JoGehring/bit_blink/jgehring.md

 the font size or setting margins very easy, especially for someone with experience in web development.
 On top of GTK, the design language used in this project is Libadwaita, which is the default theme for the GNOME Shell and Phosh.
 It comes with its own color palette, icons and typography.
-Phosh itself is the default graphical shell for several mobile Linux distributions, e.g. Mobian or postmarketOS, which is used in this project.
+Phosh itself is the default graphical shell for several mobile Linux distributions, e.g. Mobian or postmarketOS, the latter is used in this project.

 ## Program entry point

-The entry point of the application is the instantiation of the ```Application```-object, which is the central object of a GTK application, as the name implies.
+The entry point of the application is the instantiation of the ```Application``` object, which is the central object of a GTK application, as the name implies.
 It is the overlying object for all further operations and handles the interaction with the operating system.
 A GTK application consists mainly of an application and one or several windows, each containing